spiffe/helm-charts-hardened/charts/spire/README.md

 ## Upgrade notes

+### 0.16.X

+The settings under "spire-server.controllerManager.identities" have all been moved under "spire-server.controllerManager.identities.clusterSPIFFEIDs.default".
+If you have changed any from the defaults, please update them to the new location during upgrade.

 ### 0.15.X

 The spire-crds chart has been updated.
 Please ensure you have upgraded spire-crds before upgrading the spire chart.